abenevaut/docker-kata/001-hello-world/README.md

 ﻿# Hello, World!

-This exercise is designed to introduce the use of binary software though Docker.
+This exercise is designed to introduce the use of binary software through Docker.

 ## Subject